Favourited 374 times

 Set in the San Juan mountains between Durango and Pagosa Springs, our historic ranch offers space for you to work on your art or write your novel while surrounded by miles of national forest land where you can also hike, camp, fish or just enjoy the beauty of the wilderness – all in exchange for just 20 hours of your time a week.

 We (Jan, former university professor, and Chris, former architect and builder) have 27 beautiful acres located in the mountains of southwest Colorado.
-We share the property with five horses, a pony, three dogs, two cats, and some chickens – as well as a sampling of the local wildlife (deer, elk, turkeys, beavers and an occasional passing bear – oh, and LOTS of hummingbirds!).
+We share the property with four horses, two ponies, three dogs, a cat, and three roosters.
+We are also currently home to 40 Malamute sled dogs as well as a sampling of local wildlife (deer, elk, turkeys, Marie (the barn skunk) and an occasional passing bear – oh, and LOTS of hummingbirds!).

-We enjoy sharing this wonderful space with friends and family from all over the United States and are excited about the opportunity to extend that welcome to workaways from all over the world.
+We enjoy sharing this wonderful space with friends and family from all over the United States and as well as workaways from all over the world.
 We have choices of accommodations for workaways ranging from suites in the main ranch house to a rustic log cabin to several RVs.

 In exchange, workaways would help with anything from general housekeeping and house maintenance tasks to gardening/yardwork to construction projects to training and exercising horses, depending on skills and interests.
 Our hope is that workaways will become part of our ever-growing extended family.
 Welcome!